tomjoht/learnapidoc/_docs/using_an_api_like_a_developer/docapis_postman.md

 path1: /likeadeveloper.html
 ---

-hen you're testing endpoints with different parameters, you can use one of the many GUI REST clients available to make the requests.
+When you're testing endpoints with different parameters, you can use one of the many GUI REST clients available to make the requests.
 You can also use [curl](docapis_install_curl.html) (which we'll cover soon), but GUI clients tend to simplify testing with REST APIs.

 * TOC
 {:toc}